Greetings! I’m Jenn Altman.

 The interplay between the psychosocial and physiological elements specifically associated with mindfulness and the body has been a lifelong fascination.
 This interplay is the thread that ties together my diverse studies and experiences in mindfulness, clinical psychology and kinesiology.

 Throughout my childhood I found refuge and reward in athletics.
 I ultimately attended college on a basketball scholarship.
 Over the course of my athletic career I experienced the highs of maximal physical functioning and the lows of injury.
-I also observed teammates and opponents ravaged by the impact of eating disorders and of injury.
+I also witnessed the deep impact of eating disorders and injury.
 Concurrently, I witnessed the suffering associated with chronic illness, and experienced the eventual loss of family members and friends to disease.
 Experiencing the pain, emotional and physical, as well as the joy that can stem from the constantly changing body, I have always been struck by the impact an individual’s relationship with their body can have on lived experience, particularly in identity and health.

 I have a 20+ year history professionally exploring mind and body.